bluppco/.github/profile/README.md

 ## Services
 - Website.
 - Dynamic website. (we do not recommend it most cases due to reasons above.
 If you still want it, we fully support you.)
-- Backend APIs.
-- Backend micro services API.
+- Backend APIs - Server and serverless.
 - Blogs - Majorly depends on the frequency of posting.
 In most cases, you wish to have it but this lasts only for a few weeks.
 We do not recommend it due to reasons above.
 If you still want it, we fully support you.
+Sanity is a good choice.

 ## Pricing
 - We work on a monthly retainer and charge as per the requirement, but it's a promise that it's much cheaper from the market.
 We would normally allow 3 changes per month which are not design changes or major structural changes and post that, it becomes ₹/3 changes.
 You email us the request and we get to work ASAP.